ABDUT UNFILTERED

 What is important here is that you are open for employment not only within the airline industry but anywhere.
 You can explore a variety of roles such as private charter pilot, instructor jobs, air ambulance services, cargo companies, survey companies, pilot for the airports authority of India, joining the coast guard, non scheduled industry, etc within India.
 If you are open to jobs internationally then jobs like bush pilot, crop spraying, sky diving, etc can provide a great place to start and add value to your resume.

 Financially speaking, you could start earning right after completing your CPL with one of these jobs.
 This not only helps you repay the loans but you start gaining experience.
 That is also money earned and experience gained as opposed to just waiting your turn in the cadet program.
+Some of these jobs even pay a lot more than an airline and offer an easier or more relaxed lifestyle.
+But the risk is that you will have to look and hunt for the job, which may seem easier than it looks, since these kind of jobs are usually not advertised.

 Once you gain enough experience then moving to an airline becomes far easier.
 At this point the airline may even pay for your type rating, reducing your financial burden.
-Some of these jobs even pay a lot more than an airline and offer an easier or more relaxed lifestyle.
-But the risk is that you will have to look and hunt for the job, which may seem easier than it looks.
+At this point, you will join the airline at a higher pay bracket as compared to the cadet pilot.

 Admission Requirements and Selection Processes